SwissTierrasColombia/Asistente-LADM-COL-docs/src/valuation/Create_common_equipment.rst

   Choose this option if you want to create a **Common equipment** using a form.

-  **Common equipment** class is to record the information relative to the property, or basic unit of the plot, which serves as a matrix to a horizontal property element.
+  **Common equipment** Class to record the information relative to the common equipment property matrix of the horizontal property

   .. image:: ../static/Ficha_predial.gif
      :height: 500